hammerjs/hammer.js/README.md

 We've created some demo's to show you the immense power of hammer.js:

 ### Basic demo
 A simple demo that demonstrates that hammer.js works and is able to recognize gestures.
 We output the gestures that are recognized.
-[Check it out: http://jtangelder.github.com/hammer.js/demo.html]
+[Check it out](http://jtangelder.github.com/hammer.js/demo.html)

 ### Slideshow
 A slideshow that uses hammer to switch slides.
 Note that the drag event in the slideshow is non-blocking for the scrolling of the page.
-[Check it out: http://jtangelder.github.com/hammer.js/demo.html]
+[Check it out](http://jtangelder.github.com/hammer.js/demo.html)

 ### Colors!
-kleurenbolletjes
+kleurenbolletjes?

 ### Pinch to zoom
 We use hammer to zoom in and out on an image by pinching.
-[Check it out: http://jtangelder.github.com/hammer.js/demo.html]
+[Check it out](http://jtangelder.github.com/hammer.js/demo.html)

 ### Lightbox
 We use hammer.js to close a lightbox by pinching it.
-[Check it out: http://jtangelder.github.com/hammer.js/demo.html]
+[Check it out](http://jtangelder.github.com/hammer.js/demo.html)

 ### Videoplayer / Google maps threshold
 We use hammer.js to differentiate between an intentional interaction with a videoplayer or a google maps element and i.e. a scroll gesture.
 Without this differentiation it's easy to get stuck in such an element, especially when it takes up a large part of your browser window.
-[Check it out: http://jtangelder.github.com/hammer.js/demo.html]
+[Check it out](http://jtangelder.github.com/hammer.js/demo.html)

 ## Further notes
 Created by [J. Tangelder] and developed further by everyone at [Eight Media] in Arnhem, the Netherlands.